was an arcade driving game designed by George Gomez

 This game was followed with Spy Hunter II

-, perhaps the worst sequel in the history of video gaming.
+.
 A Famicom game called Battle Formula

 was renamed Super Spy Hunter